 How to request military records

 Private investigators often received requests to obtain military records from all branches of the United States Military.
 Military records are mostly recorded with the Clerk and Recorder and are called DD214s or Certificates of Release or Discharge from Active Duty.
-These records are confidential by nature and so are not readily available to anyone but the veteran or to the kin of a deceased soldier.
+These records are confidential by nature and are not readily available to anyone but the veteran or kin of a deceased soldier.
 The information is also available to people who have previously served in the military.

 If you ask a private investigator to request military records, they will need to obtain the required information from the OMPF or Official Military Personnel Files.
 To get this information, you will need to contact the National Personnel Records Center or NPRC at 1 Archives Drive, St. Louis, MO 63138.
 You can also call and ask for this information by dialing 314 801 0800.
 Alternatively, you can fax your request to 314 801 9195.

 If you are a veteran or if you are a spouse of a dead soldier, then these records can be obtained via the Internet.
 However, you cannot request this information by email.
 You can only get the military records via fax and snail mail.

 After requesting military records, you will need to wait patiently for about 12 weeks (three months).
-However, should you need the records by a certain date then you will have to make that clear in your request.
+However, should you need the records by a certain date, you will have to make that clear in your request.
 You need to state in your request that this is an emergency case.
-Fax the request to the emergency fax number, which is 314 801 0764.
-Once the office receives the request they will do their best to send the information as soon as possible.
+Fax the request to the emergency fax number 314 801 0764.
+Once the office receives the request, they will do their best to send the information as soon as possible.